Expand Business in the UK

-The accounting standards of the United Kingdom are the UK GAAP (Generally Accepted Accounting Practice) which has been issued by the Financial Reporting Council (FRC) of the UK.
+The accounting standards in the United Kingdom are established in accordance with the UK GAAP (Generally Accepted Accounting Practice).
+These accounting guidelines have been issued by the Financial Reporting Council (FRC) of the UK.

-As per the General Data Protection Regulation (GDPR), which was enforced beginning on May 25, 2018, all businesses and public sector establishments can manage the data of their consumers.
-Furthermore, it also provides individuals with the right to control their data and information.
+The General Data Protection Regulation (GDPR), which was enforced beginning on May 25, 2018, establishes specific guidelines for how businesses and public sector establishments can use employee and customer data.
+These guidelines also state that all individuals have the right to control their data and information.

 Anti-Bribery & Anti-Corruption Law